 The Pipeline Trail Pollinator Paradise in Hamilton is a small urban garden filled with mostly native plants, chosen for diversity in bloom time, colour and flower shape to maximize support for native insects.
 There are approximately 40 species of shrubs, herbaceous perennials and grasses in approximately 700 sq. feet.
 As the name suggests, the garden is along a trail and it was a central feature in a recent community engagement event that advocated for trail improvements to improve accessibility and wayfinding, as well as projects involving public art and additional gardens.
 As described by one of the lead gardeners, the Pipeline Pollinator Paradise garden supports garden activism.

-Started with the help of a PollinateTO grant, this greenspace was planted in the spring of 2021 with a variety of species to selected for blooming from spring to late fall.
-Next steps include converting lawn to a woodland garden and have creating a rain garden.
-Water has been included in the garden for birds and insects as have old logs and woodpiles for insects and bees.
+Started with the help of a PollinateTO grant, this greenspace was planted in the spring of 2021 with a variety of native plant and tree species selected for blooming from spring to late fall.
+Water features were included in the garden for birds and insects as have old logs and woodpiles.

-Through Project Swallowtail, the David Suzuki Foundation Butterflyway Project and PollinateTO participation and signage the gardens have made more people aware of the beauty of native plants and the importance of pollinator gardens.
+Through signage from Project Swallowtail, the David Suzuki Foundation Butterflyway Project and PollinateTO, the gardens have made more people aware of the beauty of native plants and the importance of pollinator gardens.
 The gardens are used in new ways by children and adults alike and neighbours on the street are now planting more native plants in their gardens to help create a pollinator pathway.